 Edgar Charles, M.D.

-Clinical Development Lead, pegylated FGF21
+Clinical Development Lead, Fibrosis R&D

 Interests and Expertise

-What Edgar finds most exciting in his current role is the opportunity to work on everything from basic science to late stage development; he enjoys contributing to the process by which theoretical ideas progress into practical medicines with the potential to help patients.
+What Edgar finds most exciting in his current role is the opportunity to work on everything from basic science to late-stage development; he enjoys contributing to the process by which theoretical ideas progress into practical medicines with the potential to help patients.